setun-90/ESER-32/README.md

 ## Status
 * Memory is verified; all specified features work, but some implementation features need to be frozen (such as cache sizing and replacement algorithms).
 * Channel units are in progress; tests and devices still need to be written.
-  * The actual directory structure for device sources needs to be replaced.
-  * The POSIX device needs a decent ESER test program.
+  * The Datei device needs a decent ESER test program.
 * Processing units are in progress; tests need to be written and some aspects need to be frozen, such as cache sizes.
 * The console needs to be expanded with commands for device control.